How AI is Changing User Experience

 Instead of laboriously assembling visual components, designers simply describe what they want in plain English.
 The AI generates options instantly.

-After reviewing outputs, designers can fine-tune prompts to get iterations closer to their vision.
+After reviewing the outputs, designers can fine-tune the prompts to bring the iterations closer to their vision.
 This rapid ideation leapfrogs traditional design process constraints.

 Dynamic Content Creation